-Any student excluded from school or experiencing flu-like symptoms and/or a fever of 100 degrees or greater while at home, must be free from symptoms and fever for at least 24 hours without the use of fever-reducing medication before returning to school.
+Any student excluded from school or experiencing flu-like symptoms and/or a fever of 100 degrees or greater while at home, must be free from fever without the use of fever-reducing medication and have improved symptoms (e.g., cough, shortness of breath) for three days (72 hours), and at least 10 days have passed since symptoms first appeared before returning to school.

 Schools may notify parents/guardians about school exposure to chickenpox, head lice, or other communicable diseases that pose a risk to students.
+In some cases, decisions regarding notification are made by public health officials.
 The parent/guardian of a student for whom chickenpox presents a particular hazard should contact the credentialed school nurse.
 Students at risk include those with conditions affecting the immune system and those receiving certain drugs for the treatment of cancers or organ transplants.
-Information on the treatment and prevention of head lice is available from the credentialed school nurse or school health personnel.
+Information on the treatment and prevention of head lice and other communicable diseases is available from the credentialed school nurse or school health personnel.